 Localization and Internationalization are topics for numerous Genesys components, especially user interfaces and reporting.
-Within the Self-Service with IA solution, the main components to pay particular attention are:
+Within the Self-Service with IA solution, Language Packs are available for PureConnect CIC.
+The [CIC Language Pack Technical Reference] contains details on the language packs available.
+The main components to pay particular attention are: